docsforadobe/javascript-tools-guide/5 - Interapplication Communictation with Scripts/application-and-namespace-specifiers.rst

 Illustrator®, use illustrator.quit().
 To call the exported function place, defined for Illustrator CS5 version 15 call illustrator15.place(myFiles).
-For information about the cross-DOM and exported functions, see "Remote function calls" on page 166.
+For information about the cross-DOM and exported functions, see :ref:`remote-function-calls`.